 ETL, or sometimes ELT (extract, load, transform) nowadays, is therefore the heart of data integration.

 We'll start with buying considerations.
-Click to skip straight down to the tools.
+Click to skip straight down to a comparison of the tools.

 What to Consider When Choosing an ETL/ELT Tool